Nashville-Public-Library/bedework-docs/docs/admin/notifications.md

 1. Log in to Bedework (events or steven) as admin (superuser).
 2. Visit [https://events.library.nashville.org/caladmin/notify/removeAll.do](https://events.library.nashville.org/caladmin/notify/removeAll.do) - visiting the URL clears the notifications.
 3. After you visit that url, you don't get routed anywhere (you're just kind of looking at an empty screen).
-To get back to the calendar, back up your browser to [https://events.library.nashville.org/caladmin](https://events.library.nashville.org/caladmin) to continue working.
+To get back to the calendar.